34th & 8th

 34th & 8th is a live album by O.A.R. released on July 27, 2004.
 The double-CD set and DVD were released on Everfine Records.
 The album's title comes from the intersection of New York City's historic Hammerstein Ballroom, where the album was recorded on November 28–29, 2003.
-The album debuted on the Billboard Charts Top Independent: #6 and on the Billboard 200: #80.
+The album debuted at number six on the Billboard Charts Top Independent and at number 80 on the Billboard 200.